 Digital distribution

-Digital distribution is the distribution of software, music, films, television series, books and comics through digital means.
+Digital distribution, also known simply as digital, is the distribution of software, music, films, television series, books and comics through digital means.

 ARPANet